eclipse/xacc/xacc/README.md

 **algorithm**
 --------------

-This package defines the Algorithm interface, whic provides a general mechanism for describing hybrid algorithms that leverage Accelerator co-processors.
+This package defines the Algorithm interface, which provides a general mechanism for describing hybrid algorithms that leverage Accelerator co-processors.
 Algorithms take as input a heterogeneous mapping of input data, and execute their specific algorithm, persisting results to a provided AcceleratorBuffer.